Yves242/ptm-for-tpcalma/README.md

 ## Homework

 Find additional practice and challenges in the `homework` folder.
-These exercises are curated to further enhance your skills and provide opportunities for hands-on application of the concepts we discuss during our tutoring sessions.
+These exercises are curated to further enhance your skills and provide opportunities for hands-on application of the concepts we discussed during our tutoring sessions.
 Feel free to explore and tackle these assignments at your own pace.

 ## Contact